Transparency and labelling

 Do you understand everything on your cosmetic products' labels?
 We can help!

-The information that must appear on the labelling of all cosmetic products sold in the European Union is governed by European regulations, specifically Article 19 of the Cosmetics Regulation, and one of its main goals is to ensure transparency in the information provided to consumers.
+The information that must appear on the labelling of cosmetic products marketed in the European Union is reflected in Regulation (EC) No 1223/2009 of the European Parliament and of the Council on cosmetic products, more specifically in Article 19.

 Name and address of the responsible person